lucianmot/acebook-off-the-rails/README.md

 I should be re-directed to the index page if I try and go to any other page when not logged in

 As a User
-So that I can sign up sucessfully
+So that I can sign up successfully
 I get feedback when I enter invalid sign-up details

 As a User
-So that I know if log-in was sucessfull
+So that I know if log-in was successful
 I get confirmation on login

 As a User
 So that I can see everything I've posted
 I am re-directed to my list of posts after I log in

+As a User
+So that I can reflect on my really important life
+I can make a post and see it